Syllabus

 Course Requirements:

-Only your own photos, images and/or writing are permitted for use in projects.
+Only your own photos, artwork, and/or writing are permitted for use in projects.
 The unauthorized use of images and compositions that are not your own is considered plagiarism.
-Academic Dishonesty is prohibited in The City University of New York and is punishable by penalties, including failing grades, suspension, and expulsion as provided at https://www.cuny.edu/about/administration/offices/legal-affairs/policies-procedures/academic-integrity-policy/.
+Academic Dishonesty is prohibited in The City University of New York and is punishable by penalties, including failing grades, suspension, and expulsion as provided at https://www.cuny.edu/about/administration/offices/legal-affairs/policies-procedures/academicintegrity-policy/

 Course Website:

-Please check our course website every week for updates to the syllabus or schedule, links to information and resources, and a student gallery page where we will showcase your work throughout the semester.
+Please check our course webpage for updates to the syllabus or schedule, links to information and resources, and a student gallery page where I showcase student work.

 Grades: